 So far in this course, you have worked with text files.
-In the Getting Help and Reading Documentation mission, you discovered how to use the
+In the Getting Help and Reading Documentation lesson, you discovered how to use the

 help commands to get documentation for a certain command, as well as using less to examine the contents of a text file.

-In the File Inspection mission, you used additional commands such as
+In the File Inspection lesson, you used additional commands such as

 less to help you examine the contents of text files.
 In addition, you learned about option-arguments that allow you to fine-tune the command you want to run.